rawahazkhan/Mini-Projects/README.md

 # Python Mini Projects

-This repository contains a collection of small Python projects.
+This repository contains a collection of Python projects.
 The purpose of this repository is to keep practice projects organized in one place and to document progress as I continue learning and experimenting with Python.
 Each project is stored in its own folder and contains a `main.py` file along with a workspace.

 ## Purpose